Online course details

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.

-The online Strategic Sustainability Management Masters programme comprises six core 20-credit modules and a final independent study research project which is a triple module, worth 60 credits.
+The online Strategic Sustainability Management Masters programme comprises six core 20-credit modules, two 0-credit modules and a final independent study research project which is a triple module, worth 60 credits.

 You will be taught by expert academics who are practising professionals too.
 They bring examples from the business world into their teaching, so the content is always current and topical.